Relias breaks down organizational silos and improves CX with Adobe Commerce Cloud

 “Our investment in Adobe was about partnering with a cutting-edge company that’s going to help us grow our e-commerce business long term,” Christian says.

 Agile content management drives efficiency

-Thus far, Relias has completed the migration of ContinuingEducation.com to the Adobe Commerce Cloud stack.
+Thus far, Relias has completed the migration of ContinuingEducation.com to the Adobe Experience Cloud stack.
 As a result, the new site is responsive, mobile-friendly, and gives the Relias user experience (UX) team greater control of the customer experience (CX) without overreliance on its engineering and IT teams.
-AEM 6.5 serves as the content management system while Magento Commerce powers the storefront part of the experience like merchandizing, product catalogue, and checkout.
+Adobe Experience Manager 6.5 serves as the content management system while Magento Commerce powers the storefront part of the experience like merchandizing, product catalogue, and checkout.

 Relias recently migrated ContinuingEducation.com to the Adobe Commerce Cloud stack to improve its customer experience.